lidaisy/scala3/HandInMd.md

 Valhalla value classes can extend AnyVal, Valhalla traits, or abstract valhalla value classes.

+Valhalla value classes may not have secondary constructors.

 ## Valhalla Traits

 Valhalla Traits are Universal Traits (traits that extend Any) with a `valhalla` annotation.